BabylonJS/Editor/README.md

 * Scene graph view
 * Create and edit post-process
 * Create and edit render targets (soon exported in final .babylon scenes)
-* Create post-processes using "Post-Process Builder"
+* Create post-processes using the Post-Process Builder
-* Create actions using Actions Builder
+* Create actions using the Actions Builder
+* Create and edit custom materials using the Materials Builder
+* Create and edit soft bodies (physics) using the Soft Body Editor
+* Attach scripts to your objects using the Behavior Editor
 * Live test your scenes

 **Additional features with Electron**